 Can the 2018 Supreme Court Decision on Sports Gambling Be Overturned?

 So what can those who supported a federal ban on sports gambling do now?
-Well, after the Supreme Court has weighed in on a matter it’s pretty much a done deal.
-Sure individual states can request that they’re heard on particular matters and appeal a decision, but would it make sense for a state to go through the time and effort when they could simply just keep the offending activity banned within its borders?
-It would be much more cost effective for wet-blanket states who want to “protect” their people from the evils of gambling to simply ignore the decision and keep it illegal.
+Well, after SCOTUS has weighed in on a matter it’s pretty much a done deal.
+Sure individual states can request to be heard on particular matters and appeal, but would it make sense for a state to go through the time and effort when they could simply just keep banning it within its borders?
+It would be much more cost effective for wet-blanket states wanting to “protect” people from evil to simply ignore the decision and keep it illegal.
 Job done.

 So yes, technically this decision could be overturned in the future but there’s just not a plausible route for it to happen.